Amael999/Example/README.md

 # Example
-autotests
+This is an autotests sample.
-this project should be opened in IDEA
+This project should be opened in IDEA, some files should be put in different folders like src, idea, target and so on.